Deep Purple European Tour

-The Deep Purple European Tour was a year-long successful concert tour by British hard rock band Deep Purple, lasting from July 1969 until June 1970.
+The Deep Purple European Tour was a year-long successful concert tour by English hard rock band Deep Purple, lasting from July 1969 until June 1970.
 The band played mostly United Kingdom shows, also covering West Germany, Switzerland, Denmark, the Netherlands and Belgium.
 It was the first tour to feature the classic Deep Purple line-up: Ian Gillan, Roger Glover, Ritchie Blackmore, Jon Lord and Ian Paice.
 It is considered to be the pre-tour for the In Rock album, as the band mostly played songs from the upcoming album.

 Tour pre-history

 In 1969, cofounders Ritchie Blackmore and Jon Lord decided to replace vocalist Rod Evans with Ian Gillan.
 Gillan declined to join Purple without his former bandmate Roger Glover.
 Lord and Blackmore accepted and, in 1969, Gillan and Glover, replaced Evans and bassist Nick Simper.
 This new line-up, known as MKII, immediately went on tour throughout Europe and the United Kingdom.

 "I remember back in 1969 when Roger and I did our first show with Purple at the Speakeasy," recalled Gillan.
 "There were only twelve people there; well, twenty if you counted Keith Moon.
 But I looked at Roger and said, 'Oh man, this is it.'
 It was the kind of band we had both been dreaming of."